 The MAC would like to encourage as well the consideration of other modern financial instruments (loans, bank guarantees and insurances) as public support foreseen in Operational Programmes, rather than confine it only to grants or procurement.
 The use of financial instruments should be optional and Member states should be able to combine grants and financial instruments at their discretion.
 In this regard, Member states should be obliged to perform a feasibility study on the use of financial instrument within 2 years.

-Specifically in aquaculture, the MAC would like to note the financing of the stocks of young fish farmers.
+Specifically in aquaculture, the MAC would like to note the financing of the stocks of young farmers.
 A European Guarantee fund backed for livestock insurance must be put in place for the development of EU aquaculture.

 Article 24.
 Marketing of fishery and aquaculture products